top of page

 The Mind's Temptation

-The conditioning pattern that tends to emerge, however, is turning that same mind toward personal decision-making — using it to decide what is correct for themselves.
-A defined mind presents its reasoning with confidence and can construct a compelling case for almost any direction — and in a world that tends to reward mental clarity and decisive thinking, the pull toward treating it as the decision-maker is strong and entirely understandable.
+The conditioning pattern that tends to emerge, however, is turning that same mind toward personal decision-making, using it to decide what is correct for themselves.
+A defined mind presents its reasoning with confidence and can construct a compelling case for almost any direction, and in a world that tends to reward mental clarity and decisive thinking, the pull toward treating it as the decision-maker is strong and entirely understandable.

 Strategy Remains the Foundation

 When a Mental Projector is recognized, invited, and then takes the time to speak things through with trusted listeners across different environments and conversations, something tends to become clear that thinking alone could not have produced.
-It is a process that unfolds gradually, and with a reliability that builds over time through the accumulation of the experiment.
+It is a process that unfolds gradually, with a reliability that builds over time through the accumulation of the experiment.

 A Starting Point